A Bay Area Guy Moves to Finland to Work at a Hot Music Startup

 Guitars for everybody!

-One of the cool things Yousician does for its new employees is buy them an instrument.
+One of the cool things Yousician does for its new employees is buying them an instrument.
 Rob remembers vividly when an array of beautiful guitars was laid out before him.
 And then they just said to him, “Go, pick which one you want!”.

-“I picked this really nice red and black one and was like “man, this is so cool!,” Rob remembers.
+“I picked this really nice red and black one and was like “man, this is so cool!”
+Rob remembers.
 To add to the coolness factor, the entire team signs the guitar after the newbie picks an instrument for himself.

 When Rob found his brand new guitar signed by his team members when he arrived at the office the next day, he had to face the harsh reality.
 Rob does NOT play the guitar.
 In fact, he doesn’t play any musical instruments.
 “So I went, s%&*, I really need to actually figure out how to play this thing!”.
 Now Rob is trying to figure it out by learning to play…the ukulele.
 “Because it seems easier,” Rob admits.

 The other thing Rob is passionate about is learning — the Finnish language.
 His method is to use three different apps when he commutes on a train.
-“I don’t have crazy expectations to be a rockstar, or to be able to speak fluent Finnish.
+“I don’t have crazy expectations to be a rock star, or to be able to speak fluent Finnish.
 I’m just starting easy, like being able to read a menu, to understand what the different items are at the grocery store.
 If I could do that I think it would be good.
 Also, there is this threshold I found with the expats, it’s really easy to get to that level and say ok I’m done.
 I hope I don’t get to that point.
 I want to at least try to continue to improve every day.”

 Take a jobbatical — become a more complete person